RAVBLACK/Attendify/README.md

-# Attendify: A Smart Attendance Tracker & Predictor
+# Attxenz: A Smart Attendance Tracker & Predictor

-Attendify is a modern, user-friendly web application designed to help students, particularly in India, effortlessly track, manage, and predict their class attendance.
+Attxenz is a modern, user-friendly web application designed to help students, particularly in India, effortlessly track, manage, and predict their class attendance.
 Gone are the days of manual calculations and uncertainty.
-With Attendify, you can easily stay on top of your attendance requirements and make informed decisions about skipping classes.
+With Attxenz, you can easily stay on top of your attendance requirements and make informed decisions about your schedule.

 The application is built with a clean, responsive interface featuring both light and dark modes, and securely stores all your data online using Google's Firebase, accessible via a simple Google login.